-Kärcher G 160 trigger gun
+Kärcher G 160 Trigger Gun

-Replacement gun for Kärcher K 2 to K 7 pressure washers.
+Replacement gun for Kärcher K2 – K7 series domestic pressure washers.
 For all pressure washers where the hose is secured to the gun with a clip (without Quick Connect).

 Gun changing made easy.
 Replacement gun for all Kärcher K 2 to K 7 pressure washers.
 Suitable for all pressure washers where the hose is secured to the gun with clip or clamp.